Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Conclusions

-A key advantage of our construction is the incorporation of techniques from nonlinear realization theory.
-By construction, our hydrodynamical action is invariant under Lorentz boosts, so the stability analysis is valid in any Lorentz frame.
-In our framework, the Lorentz boost transformation is nonlinearly realized, ensuring that the adiabatic sound speed remains unchanged.
-This implies that the intrinsic sound speed is always defined with respect to the rest frame of the fluid.
-The relative sound speed due to fluid motion should be distinct from the adiabatic sound speed.
-To summarize, we assert that a generic thermal $U(1)$-charged first-order hydrodynamics in a Minkowski background is stable in the hydrodynamical regime, provided that the null energy condition is satisfied.
+A key advantage of our framework is the use of techniques from nonlinear realization theory.
+The hydrodynamical action is constructed to be invariant under nonlinearly realized Lorentz boosts, ensuring that the stability analysis is valid in any Lorentz frame.
+In our formulation, Lorentz boosts are realized nonlinearly, which ensures that the adiabatic sound speed remains unchanged.
+This means that the intrinsic sound speed is always defined in the rest frame of the fluid.
+The apparent sound speed arising from fluid motion should be distinguished from the adiabatic sound speed.
+One might expect that sound waves before and after a Lorentz transformation are related through a transformation of the wavevector, $k_\mu \to k'_\mu =\Lambda_\mu{}^\nu k_\nu$.
+This expectation holds for linearly realized representations such as photons.
+In contrast, sound waves are nonlinear realizations, and identifying them through linear transformations mixes variables that are not physically equivalent from a covariant perspective.
+This is the reason why mode analysis in the traditional approach depends on the choice of Lorentz frames.

-Finally, we commented on the causal structure for the hydrodynamical modes.
-Without dissipation, the theory is identical to free scalar field theory in a Minkowski background, and thus the retarded Green function straightforwardly defines causality with respect to the sound cone.
-Propagation of the wavefront due to diffusion violates the causality structure for the sound cone.
-However, the wavefront propagates ahead due to the diffusion of fast modes rather than the sound wave.
-We claimed that the front velocity must be given by a composition of the intrinsic sound velocity $c_{s/n} \leq 1$ and the maximum velocity of the fast mode $c_{\rm fast} \leq 1$, which is constrained by the speed of light within special relativity.
-Hence, while the retarded correlation may extend beyond the sound cone, it should never exceed the light cone.
-Integrating the fast mode's free-streaming into hydrodynamics will provide a consistent solution for the causality issue in first order hydrodynamics.

-The nonlinear evolution of NG modes can be studied by expanding the action to higher orders in $\partial \pi$.
-Since the Green functions are hydrodynamical frame-invariant, the loop corrections will also be hydrodynamical frame-invariant if the interactions are similarly hydrodynamical frame-invariant, which we will discuss in future projects.
+A natural direction for future work is to study the nonlinear evolution of Nambu–Goldstone modes.
+Since the first-order theory is now well-defined within the hydrodynamical regime, an extension to loop-level analysis becomes straightforward.
+Because the Green's functions are hydrodynamic-frame invariant, loop corrections will also be invariant if the interactions are constructed to respect the same invariance.
+This aspect will be discussed in future work.